-The sound of this stew makes me wish I were celebrating St. Patrick’s Day in Ireland.
+The richness of this stew is a real taste of Ireland — and makes me wish I were celebrating St. Patrick’s Day there.
 But we can certainly do so here with this rich, stick-to-your-ribs recipe that is so much more authentic than corned beef and cabbage.

 Irish Lamb Stew With Guinness Stout